 Roses are beautiful and popular flowers.
-They are loved for their appearance, their fragrance and the oil obtained from their petals.
+They are loved for their appearance, their fragrance, and the oil obtained from their petals.
 Rose oil has both culinary and cosmetic uses.
-The fruit of the rose, which is known as a rose hip, is also useful.
+The fruit of the rose, which is known as a rose hip, is useful as well.
 It's nutritious and has a pleasant taste.
-It also has health benefits.
 Like the petals, it can be used to make an oil.

 Rose hips are usually red or orange when ripe but may sometimes be purple or even black.
 The hips from wild roses are often considered to be the tastiest kind.
 All the ones that I've eaten have a flavour that resembles the taste of apples.

 Rose hips are best when freshly picked.
 Dried rose hips are useful, too.
 They're often found in health food stores.
 Prepared products made from rose hips can also be bought in stores, but they can be made at home as well.

 Parts of a Flower

 The stigma, style, and ovary make up a carpel of a flower.
 Some flowers have several carpels joined together, making a pistil.
 If a flower contains only one carpel, the carpel may be called either a pistil or a carpel.